 3. Sew along some lines on a piece of tissue paper (only with a needle, without threading your machine)

 It seems that making a straight line with a sewing machine is the easiest task.
 But it is not as simple as it seems.
 Your hands are not used to hold the fabric properly, and the fabric wriggles, slides, and stretches under the needle.
 And in the end, your stitches which are supposed to be straight look crooked and distorted.

 It is easier to learn how to sew exactly along the lines if you first start to sew on paper just with a needle without any thread.
 When you get even lines on paper, it will be much easier for you to cope with the fabric.

 So, take some wrap tissue, fold it, and draw straight lines on it with a marker, something like on this photo.
 Now put this paper under a presser foot of your machine and start sewing along the lines.

-Try alter the stitch length with Stitch length adjusting button.
-Try to control sewing speed on your machine.
+Try altering the stitch length with the Stitch length adjusting button.
+Try to control the sewing speed on your machine.
 When you need to change sewing direction, stop the machine with the needle lowered down into the paper, raise the presser foot, turn the paper around the needle, lower the foot and continue sewing.

 4. Learn to change the needle using your manual

 For this, you will usually need to loosen the screw that holds the needle and take it out.
 Then of course place the new one in and tighten the screw.
 The following short video shows how simple this operation is however we must pay attention that the needle is properly positioned and screwed in well or when the machine starts the wobbling needle will break and mat damage other things around.